sigstore/model-transparency/model_signing/README.md

     --identity myemail@gmail.com
 ```

-For models stored in Hugginface we need the large file support from git, which
+For models stored in Hugging Face we need the large file support from git, which
 can be obtained via

 ```shell